Aeliot-Tm/todo-registrar/docs/used_code_quality_tools.md

 ### Composer Requirements Checker

 Package [composer-require-checker](https://github.com/maglnet/ComposerRequireChecker) checks
-that all necessary requirements are added into [composer.json](../composer.json) file.
+that all necessary requirements are added obviously into [composer.json](../composer.json) file.

 Call script to use:
 ```shell